 Two to Four-Year Scholarships

-You may be eligible for a two, three, and four-year scholarship if you are preparing to enter college as a freshman and meet the following qualifications/requirements;
+You may be eligible for a two, three, or four-year scholarship if you are preparing to enter college as a freshman and meet the following qualifications/requirements:

 - Take the SAT or ACT no later than November of the year you apply (must have a minimum 920 SAT or composite 19 ACT)